denbeigh2000/jfsi/README.md

 | GET           | /&lt;blobID&gt;   | Download a blob   |
 | DELETE        | /&lt;blobID&gt;   | Delete a blob     |

+Stuff that is still
+- Tools for adding/removing nodes to an existing cluster + providing rebalancing tools
+- Configuration nodes
+- Configuration file support for applications
+- Some way to account for node failures in replication (either hinted handoff, some simple metadata storage in coordinator for later fulfillment)

 #### Binaries
 Storage node:
 ```